utwente-fmt/ltsmin/README.md

 To use Büchi automata created by Spot, download Spot (>=2.3.1) from <https://spot.lrde.epita.fr/index.html>.

+#### BuDDy

+To use BuDDy's FDDs implementation for symbolic state storage, you have two options.

+1. Install [Spot](#Spot) which distributes a BuDDy fork called BDDX (recommended),
+1. Install BuDDy from <https://github.com/utwente-fmt/buddy/releases>, which
+    is a fork originally included in LTSmin.

+If both versions of BuDDy are installed, LTSmin will use the Spot version of BuDDy.

 ## Building from a Git Repository

 Before building the software as described above, the following commands